-Farmer is Christine Mann, a fourth-generation farmer, now farming next door to the original family farm.
-My interest in trees began as a child, climbing a huge pear tree in the farm orchard, progressing to a surveyor in a company growing trees and now producing olive oil from over 9,000 trees.
+Glendale Olives is managed by Christine Mann, a fourth-generation farmer, now farming next door to the original family farm.
+Her interest in trees began as a child, climbing a huge pear tree in the farm orchard, progressing to a surveyor in a company growing trees and now producing olive oil from over 9,000 trees.

-Having grown up on a farm I guess farming is in my blood.
-My family purchased the farm in 2013, having watched the olive trees grow since they were planted in 2005.
+Having grown up on a farm she believes farming is in her blood.
+Her family purchased the farm in 2013 after having watched the olive trees grow since they were planted in 2005.

-My favourite oil is Frantoio, which is being marketed in the green labelled bottle and called “Producer’s Choice”.
-To me it has a great robust flavour and the trees produce a great crop each year.
-Some of the best growing trees in the grove are the Frantoio trees.
+Her favourite oil is Frantoio, which is being marketed in the green labelled bottle and called “Producer’s Choice”.
+She feels it has a great robust flavour and the trees produce a great crop each year.